 The kids’ first dental check-up is generally short and usually doesn’t involve any treatment procedure.
 The first visit gives your children a chance to meet their pediatric dentists in hospital free and child-friendly ambiance if it’s a pediatric dental practice.
 Many pedodontists tell the parents to accompany their child on the dental chair and then place the child on their lap for a dental examination.
 The kids’ parents sometimes are told to wait in the front office to facilitate building a relationship between the child and the pediatric dentist during the first dental visit.

 A pediatric dental check-up is done, your kids’ dentist usually examines the entire dental arch which includes the maxillae and mandible for any lesions with respect to the child’s teeth involving caries, decay and also any malocclusions involving misalignments, early of delayed eruption of the permanent teeth, the gums for any oral soft tissue pathologies and the kids’ jaws for any swellings.
 If any pathologies or lesions are detected and diagnosed, the pediatric dentist will clean any teeth with a scaler and determine if any preventive procedures such as the application of fluoride varnish are required.
+The pediatric orthodontists will also determine if early childhood braces for kids are required to prevent or correct any misaligned teeth.
 Your doctor will teach the child and the parents about the dental care regimens that will be required to prevent any pathologies and to maintain the existing dental health!

 Pediatric Dentists provide the Best Dental Care For kids

 Good care of your kids’ milk teeth is very essential during their early years.
 The milk teeth will eventually fall off but till they do, your child’s baby teeth will play a very important role in developing your child’s bite/occlusion which helps the in chewing and masticating the essential nutrients and will also play a role in speech development and pronunciation.